DenisseUrenda/DS-Portfolio/UTEP-Survey.md

 > Ethnicity seems to highlight the differences between males and females on the frequency on difficulty to concentrate on school.
 Also, ethnicity could be highly related with the decision of delaying the completion of degree since most of non-hispanic students have never delayed their completion of degree.

+> Ethnicity could being related with the differences between males and females on difficulty to concentrate and delay of completion of degree.